 In this installment, we will learn how to set up a "two point" perspective drawing with no points at all.

 Imagine that you are stuck overnight in a desolate airport, with nothing to amuse yourself but a sketchbook, a pencil, and some scratch paper.
 You decide to create an elaborate perspective drawing from imagination.
 Or perhaps you are sketching a bucolic scene, but in the middle distance is Salisbury Cathedral or similar complex structure.
 You wish you could use perspective to help construct it, but you have no drawing board or thumbtacks.

 As with the other exercises, we start with a single orthogonal.
 This can be based on measurements, observation, or pictorial considerations, but will provide the basis for all related lines following.

 Here we see the horizon line, central vertical line, and initial orthogonal.
 We are assuming this slanted line stands for a line parallel to the ground plane and rotated on its vertical axis so it appears to recede towards the horizon.

 We could use the edge of the paper as a reference, but here we are using a guideline, which can make it easier to make accurate measurements or simplify proportions.

 Here's were the scratch paper comes in.
-It can be practically anything - a post-it note, a sheet of notebook paper, etc. The subscription cards that come with magazines work nicely, as they are printed on heavier card stock.
+It can be practically any rectangular piece - a post-it note, a sheet of notebook paper, etc. Business cards or the subscription cards that come with magazines work nicely, as they are printed on heavier card stock.
 We are going to use this as a "ruler" to find the proportional relationship between the orthogonal and the horizon line.

 First label one side of your ruler "L" for Long.
 It's important to keep track of which side is which.
 Line the ruler up with the horizon and center lines and mark it with a horizontal line at the intersection with the orthogonal.
 The horizontal should extend a little way across the ruler.